Menu

 This measure would mandate that specific healthcare providers allocate almost all funds from a federal prescription drug program towards patient care.
 It would forbid the AIDS Healthcare Foundation from using the organization’s coffers to advance a political agenda through the ballot, and ensure public tax dollars meant for patients are spent on patients.

-Proposition 35 - Managed Care Organization (MCO) Tax - NO POSITION
+Proposition 35 - Managed Care Organization (MCO) Tax - NO POSITION - PASSED

 This measure would establish a permanent tax on managed health care insurance plans.
 Sponsored by California’s health care industry, this initiative aims to increase funding for Medi-Cal and prevent lawmakers from reallocating these funds to other programs.

-Proposition 36 - Retail Theft/Proposition 47 Reform - SUPPORT
+Proposition 36 - Retail Theft/Proposition 47 Reform - SUPPORT - PASSED

 The commercial real estate industry has endorsed and financially supported the Homelessness, Drug Addiction, and Theft Reduction Act, which would partially roll back Proposition 47, increasing penalties for theft and drug trafficking.
 The measure would address the drastic increase in retail theft and organized retail crime by reclassifying retail theft with two or more prior convictions as a felony.
 Retail theft is a key issue impacting not just our industry, but the economic health of our state.